Skip to main content

 Cortisol, often labeled the “stress hormone,” plays a vital role in managing energy and alertness.
 Its production follows a natural daily rhythm, peaking in the morning to help you wake up and gradually declining throughout the day.
 A sedentary lifestyle, often coupled with chronic mental stress, can dysregulate this rhythm.

 The body may begin to produce too much cortisol at the wrong times, or its baseline levels may become chronically elevated.
-This state promotes the breakdown of muscle tissue, encourages the storage of visceral fat (the dangerous fat around your organs), and further interferes with and the H1PG axis.
+This state promotes the breakdown of muscle tissue, encourages the storage of visceral fat (the dangerous fat around your organs), and further interferes with insulin sensitivity and the H1PG axis.

 Exercise is a potent regulator of the cortisol response.
 While intense physical activity causes a temporary, acute spike in cortisol to mobilize energy, consistent training helps normalize the overall daily pattern.
 Regular exercise improves the body’s ability to handle stress, making the cortisol response more efficient.